|What is the ideal age of a camper at Medomak?

 What is your alcohol policy at camp?

 We do allow adults to have alcohol in camp: however, please remember that we are all role models - someone may be looking up to you - are your actions something you want to teach someone younger than yourself?
 Please keep this in mind if you are consuming alcohol.
+Strict moderation is OK.
+Getting drunk is not.
 For safety reasons we also ask that you refrain from consuming alcohol when boating and swimming.
 To put it plainly, alcohol & water activities don't mix.

 What is your smoking policy at camp?